The ACT is comprised of four sections, each scored on a scale of 1-36:

 - What is the difference between the SAT and the ACT?Although most colleges accept the SAT and ACT equally as admission criteria, there are subtle differences between the two:

 - The SAT gives more time per question

-- The ACT Math prep is slightly different (more geometry on ACT)
+- Math concepts slightly different (more geometry and trig on the ACT)

-- The ACT gives a reference table of geometry formulas (no need to memorize them)
+- The SAT gives a reference table of geometry formulas (no need to memorize)

-- Greater emphasis on Math with the SAT (ACT weighs it as one-quarter of the score, which makes it a better test choice if math is not a student’s strength, versus the SAT, on which math is one-half)
+- Greater emphasis on Math with the SAT (ACT weighs it as one-quarter of the score, versus the SAT, which is one-half)

 - No grid-in questions with the ACT Math test, only multiple choice

 - No evidence-support reading questions on the ACT